afelleson/SentimentArcsPackage/README.md

 A wrapper for comparing results from an ensemble of sentiment analysis models.

 ## Installation
-Download this GitHub repository as a .zip.
-Unzip it.
+Download clone this GitHub repository, or download it as a .zip and unzip it.
-Use this console shell command to install SentimentArcsPackage :
+Use this console shell command to install SentimentArcsPackage:
 ```shell
 $ python3 -m pip install /path/to/SentimentArcsPackage
 ```
-To update an existing local copy of the package, run:
+To reinstall after an update to the existing local copy of the package, run:
 ```shell
 $ pip install --upgrade /path/to/SentimentArcsPackage
 ```